sa-hubcity/hugo-second-brain-theme/content/Helpful resources/_index.md

 Besides our group, there are some other SA groups in the [State of Mississippi](https://www.sa.org/f2f/United-States-of-America/Mississippi/).

 There are Zoom meetings, with an unofficial list of meetings held worldwide available [here](https://nextmeeting.org/275EE30A-220F-4FF2-A950-0ED2B5E4C257.html), as well as phone meetings, available on a smaller, official list available [here](https://www.sa.org/meetings_phone/).

+##### Note
+<font size="2">*According to Tradition Six, any non-SA content displayed on this website is offered as public information.
+Displaying this content does not imply that SA endorses this content,  or entities associated with it.
+Please be aware that we are not responsible for a linked site’s privacy policy, tracking technology, computer security, or intellectual property protection.
+Additionally, we cannot attest to the accuracy, relevancy, timeliness, or completeness of information provided by any linked site.
+Linking to another website does not constitute an endorsement by SA.*</font>